iamovi/PasswordCraft/README.md

 The MIT License is a permissive open-source license that allows you to use, modify, and distribute this software for both commercial and non-commercial purposes.
 You can find more information about the MIT License in the [LICENSE](LICENSE) file.

-## Demo

-Include a link to a live demo of your website (if available) or a screenshot/image demonstrating its functionality.

 ### Click on the image to view Demo >

 [![Password Generator Screenshot](./preview.png)](https://password-craft.netlify.app/)